MuradAhmad/Profile/README.md

 The app is under development.
-The basic idea is to increase the probability of job hiring.
+SkillsSet.

 ![](image1.png)
 ![](image2.png)